hazelcast/hazelcast-go-client/samples/hello-world/README.md

 $
 ```

-If Java is found, then you can try Hazelcast, using the `start.sh` script in the `bin` folder.
+If Java is found, then you can try Hazelcast, using the `start.sh` script in
+Hazelcast's `bin` folder.

 This will give a lot of output, as Hazelcast is quite verbose by default about what it is doing,
 but towards the end you should see messages like